 Due to the restaurant’s popularity, putting your name in for a queue at the door is to be expected.
 However, the affordable prices and excellent gyoza make up for the wait 🙂

-Located just a short walk away from the Ryoan-ji temple, Okonomiyaki Katsu is a small resto run by a friendly couple.
+Just a short walk away from the Ryoan-ji temple, Okonomiyaki Katsu is a small resto run by a friendly couple.
 Get a seat at the counter, and watch the chef make your meal in front of you on a huge “teppan” iron griddle!

 Their okonomiyaki is a popular dish in Kyoto.
 The base consists of batter and cabbage, and a wide variety of toppings can be added to your liking.